edgalbinski/E-Commerce-Sales-Analysis/README.md

 ## 📊 Project Overview

-The objective of this report is to use this data to determine the Strenghts, Weaknesses, Opportunities and Threats (Risks) for this e-commerce business.
-With these insights in consideration we can provide recommendations on actionable business insights.
+The objective of this report is to identify the strengths, weaknesses, opportunities, and threats (risks) of the e-commerce business.
+Using these insights, I will provide clear, actionable recommendations to support strategic decision-making and business growth.

-This analysis explores key business questions around product performance, pricing strategies, seasonal trends, and customer satisfaction.
+## 📈 Dataset Overview

+Public Dataset available on [https://www.kaggle.com/datasets/fahmidachowdhury/e-commerce-sales-analysis]

+- **Products:** 1,000
+- **Categories:** 7 (Books, Toys, Sports, Electronics, Health, Clothing, Home & Kitchen)
+- **Time Period:** 12 months of sales data
+- **Metrics:** Sales volume, pricing, customer reviews (score & count), monthly performance

 ## 🔍 Key Findings